rohan843/cybersecurity-notes/README.md

 ### Ethical Principles in Security

 1. Confidentiality: Proprietary or private information such as PII must be kept confidential and safe.
+There needs to be a high level of respect for privacy to safeguard private assets and data.
 2. Privacy Protections: Safeguarding personal information from unauthorized use.
 3. Laws: The rules that are recognized by a community and enforced by a governing entity.